CybercentreCanada/assemblyline4_docs/docs/system_administration.md

 {: .no_toc }

-This section of the documentation show you how to administer the Assemblyline 4 system.
+This section of the documentation shows you how to administer the Assemblyline 4 system.

 You can choose between administration and configuration.
 * Administration details how to manage the Assemblyline 4 system.